FIRST-Tech-Challenge/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/Team19567/readme.md

  3) Expand the  TeamCode / java folder

- 4) Right click on the org.firstinspires.ftc.teamcode folder and select "Paste"
+ 4) Right click on the Teamcode19567 folder and select "Paste"

  5) You will be prompted for a class name for the copy.
     Choose something meaningful based on the purpose of this class.